Jared-Hall/Britecore-EngineeringProject/README.md

 This contains the main part of the UI that the user will be interacting with.
 It largly consists of a box with changing elements based upon the hash-page the user is currently on.

+To run this program simply double click run.cmd and point a browser to 127.0.0.1:5000
+Requires: flask,